-The Wisconsin Humanities Council is providing rapid-response funding to nonprofit humanities and cultural organizations that are facing financial hardship resulting from the COVID-19 coronavirus.
-Funding for these grants has been provided by the National Endowment for the Humanities (NEH) as part of the Coronavirus Aid, Relief and Economic Security (CARES) Act economic stabilization plan.
+The Wisconsin Humanities Council provided rapid-response funding to nonprofit humanities and cultural organizations that faced financial hardship resulting from the COVID-19 coronavirus.
+Funding for these grants was provided by the National Endowment for the Humanities (NEH) as part of the Coronavirus Aid, Relief and Economic Security (CARES) Act economic stabilization plan.

-The second round of CARES grant funding is closed.
+Both rounds of CARES grant funding are closed.

 - Grants of up to $7,500 were for nonprofit organizations across Wisconsin that provide humanities programming as a significant part of their mission and that are facing financial hardship due to COVID-19.

 - Grants for general operating expenses only.
 These include expenses such as salaries, rent, utilities, supplies, and equipment.
 (Organizations seeking funding for a humanities project may apply for a WHC Mini or Major grant.)

 To be eligible for a Wisconsin Humanities CARES Relief Grant, an organization must:

 - Provide humanities programming to the general public as a significant part of its mission (see humanities defined here).

 - Have been in continuous operation for at least two years as a tax exempt 501(c)3 organization as certified by the Internal Revenue Service.
 Check IRS status here.
 Note that government-affiliated or tribal government-affiliated libraries and museums, and the foundations or friends groups associated with libraries and museums, ARE eligible for funding.